Learn

 The cuts, one at a time

-There are up to three small percentage cuts, and each one is easy to understand on its own once you slow down.
-Let us take them in turn, one at a time and unhurried, so that none of them ever feels like a hidden trap waiting to catch you out.
+There are up to two small percentage cuts, and each one is easy to understand on its own once you slow down.
+Let us take them in turn, one at a time and unhurried, so that neither of them ever feels like a hidden trap waiting to catch you out.

 • The game fund takes a flat 10%.
 This is not money vanishing into a void; it funds the rewards the game pays back out to players, including the share dividends you will meet in a couple of lessons.
 In a sense you get some of it back later.